 8 Great Unsubscribe Pages That Will Make You Love Email AgainBy Jillian Richardson December 22nd, 2015

 When subscribers want to break up with you, it hurts.
-At one point, they made an effort to sign up for your email, but now they’re unsubscribing, moving on to a different relationship with some other brand that made them feel special.
+At one point, they made an effort to sign up for your email, but now they’re moving on to a different relationship with some other brand that made them feel special.
 Maybe you were too needy and the magic faded.
 Worst of all, it’s extremely tough to win them back.
 But if you have a great unsubscribe page, you’ve got a shot.

 But don’t lose all hope and start swiping through Tinder for some new subscribers.
 With a little bit of wit, you can win them back before they unsubscribe forever.
 Check out these eight companies with unsubscribe pages that are creative, cunning, and ridiculous enough to persuade people from opting out of email newsletters.